thejoelw/thejoelw.github.io/posts/who_do_i_want_to_be.md

 I want to dream big.
 Even if my dreams were never to come true, I want to dream.

 I want to hear God's voice clearly and consistently.
 I want to feel his heart.

+I want to live a blameless life, fearing God and turning away from evil.

 I want to live primarily by "do"s and secondly by "don't"s.
 I want my eyes to be fixed on Jesus, not the world.